 - Begin by closing the right nostril first and breathe in from the open left nostril.

 - Now close the left nostril and exhale from the right nostril.

-- Inhale from your right nostril with the left still closed.
+- Inhale from your

 - Now close your right nostril and open the left exhaling from it.